PhoenixTales/wiki.gothicarchive.org/characters.md

 - `Dealer/recruiter in the New Camp`
 - member of _Ka Limae's_ gang

+## Baal Moc
+- _Novice of The Sect_ mentioned in design doc `Story 3.3 draft`
+- `believer, talkative`
+- `Reports to Ka Shin`
+- `plays at the Orgies, the Guru Meditations and at Black Masses in the Crypt`
+- `plays lute for Y'Berion from 10 a.m. to 6 p.m`, `annoyed by Y'Berion`

 ## Baal Tarin
 - _Novice of The Sect_ mentioned in design doc `Story 3.3 draft`
 - `not trustworthy, rhetorically skilled, not believing`